vwochnik/kontent-custom-element-samples/ItemSynchronizer/README.md

 # Item synchronizer

 This custom element allows you to synchronize an item across multiple projects/environments.

+## Disclamer

+The Item synchronizer is a proof of concept and not finished yet.
+The security of this element is based on an origin of located source file.
+If the url of your lambda function url and the origin of your custom element leak, the attacker can update or publish items of your target project.

 ![screenshot](http://amend.cz/syncItems2.gif)